pingswept/me30-website/content/logistics/notes.md

 Seriously, go read some of the sensible pages on the site rather than this malformed dreck.
 {{< /hint >}}

+## Before Project 3:

+**Add a software exercise where we practice writing a state machine.**

+Make an LED flash twice per second while checking a button:
+- the bad way (delay)
+- using millis() in a loop
+- real state machine and functions

 ## (2021) Class 9: Arduino Connections & PWM for Motor Control

 Pins on Arduino can be switched high or low.
 Each pin controls one MOSFET or could use one pin for two MOSFETs in an H-bridge.